Military of the Zhou dynasty: Warrior class

 During the Western Zhou and early Eastern Zhou eras, warfare was seen as an aristocratic affair, complete with protocols that may be compared to the chivalry of the European knight.
 The shi knights had a strict code of chivalry.
 Since the Zhou warriors consulted oracles to ensure that wars strictly conformed to heavenly will and righteousness, the Zhou placed great importance on obeying commands in battle regardless of possible losses in life and property.
 However, this religious aura of legitimacy also meant that the Zhou warriors considered deception in warfare to be a disgrace on their ancestral lineages, and sacrilegious warriors would become outcasts from their clan.
 Examples of this code include the battle of Zheqiu, 420 BC, in which the shi Hua Bao shot at and missed another shi Gongzi Cheng, and just as he was about to shoot again, Gongzi Cheng said that it was unchivalrous to shoot twice without allowing him to return a shot.
-Hua Bao lowered his bow and was subsequently shot dead, or in 624 BC when a disgraced shi from the State of Jin led a suicidal charge of chariots to redeem his reputation, turning the tide of the battle.
+Hua Bao lowered his bow and was subsequently shot dead, or in 624 BC when a disgraced shi from the State of Jin led a suicidal charge of chariots to redeem his reputation, which turned the tide of the battle.
 In the Battle of Bi, 597 BC, the routing chariot forces of Jin were bogged down in mud, but pursuing enemy troops stopped to help them get dislodged and allowed them to escape.
 States would not attack other states while mourning its ruler.
 Ruling houses would not be completely exterminated so descendants would be left to honor their ancestors.
 During the Spring and Autumn period (771–479 BC), Duke Xiang of Song, when being advised to attack enemy Chu forces while the enemy army was fording a river, refused and waited for the Chu army to form formation.
 After Xiang lost the battle and was being rebuked by his ministers of war, he responded: "The gentleman does not inflict a second wound, nor does he capture those with gray hair.
 On campaigns, the ancients did not obstruct those in a narrow pass.
 Even though I am but the remnant of a destroyed state, I will not drum an attack when the other side has not yet drawn up its ranks."
 His minister retorted, "My lord does not know battle.
 If the mighty enemy is in a defile or with his ranks not drawn up, this is Heaven assisting us", signifying that by the Spring and Autumn period such attitudes on chivalric honor was dying out.